BackendWorks/nestjs-microservices/README.md

 - `docker-compose up -d` command will create application in watch mode.

 #### Pending work:
-- add building script and run script using bash.
-- add file services, loggers, and common service which will be used as a module.
 - add ACL as root service.
 - improve eslint functions.
 - add admin module.
 - oauth authentication.
 - deployment scripts.
-- add git submodules.
-- versioning with release notes.
 - use ELK for logger.